rss-sync/Open-Reader-API/content/rssconsensus.md

 All this when we instead could share a common platform and could be:

 * Fighting for new users, not just the existing Google Reader users. *»Reader is (was?) for information junkies; not just tech nerds.
-This market totally exists and is weirdly under-served (and is possibly affluent)«*[&#x21ac;][n9] as Chris Wethrell writes.
+This market totally exists and is weirdly under-served (and is possibly affluent)«*[&#x21ac;][n9] as Chris Wetherell writes.
 * Convincing those many still, profoundly unaware of the great benefits of RSS, to come join in and experience.
 Experience benefits you and I enjoy everday.
 However it might require a [great deal of explaining][n10] to give RSS general consumer appeal.
 * Competing on creating great products, not on creating lock-ins.